 - Career Opportunity Overview

-The Texas Biomed Business Development and Strategic Alliance Team leads efforts to grow and expand contract research, innovation, and commercialization.
+The Texas Biomed Applied Science and Innovation Team leads efforts to grow and expand contract research, innovation, and commercialization.
 Our team fosters relationships with industry and government partners, tracking proposals, research projects, and key performance indicators for the institute.
 We help develop research marketing and establish lean process flow for the organization.
 Our focus is customer service, ensuring the smooth onboarding of new projects and management of long-term relationships that support Texas Biomed’s global reputation.

-The Texas Biomed Communications Office is looking for an undergraduate intern to aid with digital storytelling.
+The Texas Biomed Communications Office is looking for an intern to aid with media and digital storytelling.
 We seek a quality communicator who is curious about science and the threat of infectious disease.
 Experience in journalism, marketing, social media and video is a plus.
 Must have a resume with references and clips showing storytelling / writing / video skills.
 Experience with Adobe Creative Suite, iMovie, Final Cut Pro, etc., is a plus.
 Intern will work with a fabulous, 5-person team of Texas Biomed communicators who have decades of experience in science writing, journalism, PR, marketing and digital engagement.
 Upon completion of the internship, the individual will have gained experience in interviewing, reporting, video production and editing, writing, digital journalism, and SEO skills.
-Internship can include between 10-20 hours weekly, on average.
-Both in-office and remote work.

-Marty Heaner Intern(s) will learn to implement Network, PC, and HPC support activities for OSX, Windows, and Centos OSS.
+Marty Heaner Intern(s) will learn to implement Network, PC, and HPC support activities for OSX, Windows, and Centos OSS with Texas Biomed Information Technology (IT).
 Best applicants will have familiarity with Windows 10 administration minimum, OSX and Linux familiarity is preferred but not required.

 The Human Resource Team supports the recruitment and retention of top talent to include but not limited to: talent acquisition, compensation & benefits, employee relations, culture and engagement, learning & development, performance management and workforce development.
 The team ensures a high-performing, values-based people-centric culture at Texas Biomed.